 Probiotics are friendly gut bacteria that naturally reside in the body, primarily within the gastrointestinal tract.
 They provide numerous health benefits, including protecting the gut and immune system, nutritionist Lisa Richards told The Epoch Times in an email.

-“They can be an effective means of giving your immune system the extra boost it needs to get through a time of significant illness and for overall health,” she added.
-“A probiotic should contain at least 10 billion colony forming units (CFUs) for it to be useful for an adult or at least 5 billion CFUs for children.”
+“They can be an effective means of giving your immune system the extra boost it needs to get through a time of significant illness and for overall health,” she wrote.
+“A probiotic should contain at least 10 billion colony forming units (CFUs) for it to be useful for an adult, or at least 5 billion CFUs for children.”

-A review published in Cells stated that probiotics are reliable in preventing the onset of various disorders.
+A review published in Cells states that probiotics are reliable in preventing the onset of various disorders.
 They also improve immunity by interaction with gut immune cells in a positive manner.

 Final Thoughts